weyoss/redis-smq/README.md

 ### Basics

-RedisSMQ provides 3 classes: `Message`, `Producer`, and `Consumer` in order to work with the message queue.
+RedisSMQ provides 3 classes in order to work with the message queue: `Message`, `Producer`, and `Consumer`.

 #### Message Class

-`Message` class is responsible for creating and manipulating messages.
+`Message` class is responsible for creating messages that may be published.
+A message represents your application data, sometime referred as `message payload`, which can be of different types.

+A `Message` instance can be constructed and used as shown in the next examples.

 ```javascript
 const { Message } = require('redis-smq');